mq1/ice-launcher-old/README.md

 -----

-An unofficial WIP Minecraft Launcher
+An unofficial WIP launcher for Minecraft

+As of now, this launcher is considered a technical preview and every release breaks everything from the previous install

 **Table of Contents**